mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 ## Look for opportunities to split up large reviews

 If you receive a changelist that's more than ~400 lines of code, encourage the author to split it into smaller pieces.
 Push back proportionally harder the more they go over this limit.
-I personally refuse to review changelists that exceed 1,000 lines.
+I personally refuse to review any changelists that exceed 1,000 lines.

 {% include image.html file="magician.png" alt="Magician splits large reviews" max_width="800px"  img_link=true %}

 The author may gripe about splitting the changelist because it's a tedious task.
 Ease their burden by identifying logical boundaries for the split.
 The easiest case is when the changelist touches multiple files independently.
 In that case, they can just split the changelist into smaller sets of files.
 In harder cases, find the functions or classes at the lowest layer of abstraction.
 Ask the author to move these to a separate changelist, then circle back to the rest of the code after the first changelist is merged in.

-Especially encourage the author to split up the changelist when code quality is low.
-The difficulty of reviewing bad code grows exponentially with the size of the changelist.
-You're better off reviewing a couple sloppy 300-line changelists than a single 600-line abomination.
+When the code quality is low, *vigorously* implore the author to split the changelist.
+The difficulty of reviewing bad code grows exponentially with size.
+You're much better off reviewing a couple sloppy 300-line changelists than a single 600-line abomination.

 ## Offer sincere praise